Sarmiento Formation

 The Sarmiento Formation (Spanish: Formación Sarmiento), in older literature described as the Casamayor Formation, is a geological formation in Chubut Province, Argentina, in central Patagonia, which spans around 30 million years from the mid-Eocene to the early Miocene.
 It predominantly consists of pyroclastic deposits, which were deposited in a semi-arid environment.
 It is divided up into a number of members.
 The diverse fauna of the Sarmiento Formation, including a variety of birds, crocodilians, turtles and snakes, also includes many mammals such as South American native ungulates (notoungulates, litopterns, astrapotheres) as well as armadillos, and caviomorph rodents.
+Some trace fossils have also been found, such as Teisseirei.